Are you living in the moment? Are you taking advantage of every day you have left? Or are you planning for some future date like retirement?

 Take a computer class … or five.
-The 2007 season of NBC’s The Office pokes fun at what is actually a pretty major concern in the working world today — young, motivated, recent college grads moving in for the higher-paying positions and rendering the old generation obsolete due to their inability or unwillingness to adapt to modern technology.
+An old episode of NBC’s The Office pokes fun at what is actually a pretty major concern in the working world today.
+Young, motivated, recent college grads move in for the higher-paying positions and render the old generation obsolete due to their inability or unwillingness to adapt to modern technology.
 But the fact is, technology has evolved to a point where four-year olds know that whatever they could possibly want is within grabbing distance of the mouse.

 As soon as the Boomers manage to get over their fear of computers, we’ll realize that in terms of technology there’s nothing we can’t master — and we’ve still got the kids beat when it comes to experience.
 Request a tech training course from your employer.
-Use the Internet.
-Get the latest programs onto your home computer and start using them.
+Use the latest apps and sites.
 You won’t believe how many more opportunities can be leveraged with technology on your side.

-There is a ton of information available to those concerned with living longer, healthier lives — and the ways and means to keep yourself feeling young and spry well into the seventies.
-Things like a good healthcare plan and trusted physician, prescriptions, vitamins, nutritional advice and support, and exercise programs can keep your heart pumping, your bones strong, and your organs in good shape for as many as 15 or 20 years longer than our parents’ generation, who were not privy to the information and didn’t know any better.
+There is a ton of information available to those concerned with living longer, healthier lives — and the ways and means to keep yourself feeling young and spry well into your seventies.
+Things like a good healthcare plan and trusted physician, prescriptions, vitamins, nutritional advice and support, and exercise programs can keep your heart pumping, your bones strong, and your organs in good shape for as many as 15 or 20 years longer than our parents’ generation.
+Our parents were not privy to all the information we have available today.